roumanite/wmi-item-service/README.md

 Follow the explanation here if there's operation timed out error: https://medium.com/overlander/connecting-to-rds-from-local-over-tcp-operation-timed-out-5cfc819f402c

 ### Running the server manually
-Can be accomplished using task definition on ECS.
+Can be accomplished using task definition on ECS